-- 11.1 An FMIA securities settlement facility should have default rules and procedures that enable the FMIsecurities settlement facility to continue to meet its obligations in the event of a participant default and that address the replenishment of resources following a default.
-A securities settlement facility should ensure that financial and other obligations created for non-defaulting participants in the event of a participant default are proportional to the scale and nature of individual participants' activities. - 11.2 An FMIA securities settlement facility should be well prepared to implement its default rules and procedures, including any appropriate discretionary procedures provided for in its rules.
-This requires that the securities settlement facility should: - (a) require its participants to inform it immediately if they: - (i) become subject to, or aware of the likelihood of external administration, or have reasonable grounds for suspecting that they will become subject to external administration; or - (ii) have breached, or are likely to breach, a risk-control requirement of the securities settlement facility. - (b) allow for the cancellation or suspension of a participant or a provider of cash settlement assets from the securities settlement facility: - (i) if the participant or provider of cash settlement assets is in external administration; or - (ii) if there is a reasonable suspicion that the participant or provider of cash settlement assets may become subject to external administration; and - (c) allow participant users of a cash settlement provider which becomes subject to external administration, or which is reasonably likely to become subject to external administration, to quickly nominate a new commercial settlement bank. - 11.3 An FMIA securities settlement system should publicly disclose key aspects of its default rules and procedures.
+11.1 An FMIA securities settlement facility should have default rules and procedures that enable the FMIsecurities settlement facility to continue to meet its obligations in the event of a participant default and that address the replenishment of resources following a default.
+A securities settlement facility should ensure that financial and other obligations created for non-defaulting participants in the event of a participant default are proportional to the scale and nature of individual participants' activities.

-Where a securities settlement facility settles via a multilateral net batch, arrangements for dealing with any unsettled trades of a defaulting participant that are not guaranteed by a central counterparty, such as reconstituting the multilateral net batch excluding the settlement obligations of the defaulting participant, should be clear to all participants and should be capable of being executed in a timely manner.
+- 11.2 An FMIA securities settlement facility should be well prepared to implement its default rules and procedures, including any appropriate discretionary procedures provided for in its rules.
+This requires that the securities settlement facility should: - (a) require its participants to inform it immediately if they: - (i) become subject to, or become aware of the likelihood of external administration, or have reasonable grounds for suspecting that they will become subject to external administration; or - (ii) have breached, or are likely to breach, a risk control requirement of the securities settlement - (b) allow for the cancellation or suspension of a participant or commercial settlement bank from the securities settlement facility: - (i) if the participant or commercial settlement bank is in external administration; or - (ii) if there is a reasonable suspicion that the participant or commercial settlement bank may become subject to external administration; and - (c) allow participant users of a commercial settlement bank which becomes subject to external administration, or which is reasonably likely to become subject to external administration, to quickly nominate a new commercial settlement bank. - 11.3 An FMIA securities settlement facility should publicly disclose key aspects of its default rules and procedures.

-- 11.4 An FMIA securities settlement facility should involve its participants and other stakeholders in the testing and review of the FMI'ssecurities settlement facility's default procedures, including any close out procedures.
-Such testing and review should be conducted at least annually orand following material changes to the rules and procedures to ensure that they are practical and effective. - 11.5 A securities settlement facility should demonstrate that its default-management procedures take appropriate account of interests in relevant jurisdictions, and in particular any implications for pricing, liquidity and stability in relevant financial markets.
+Where a securities settlement facility settles via a multilateral net batch, arrangements for dealing with any unsettled trades of a defaulting participant that are not guaranteed by a central counterparty, such as reconstituting the multilateral net batch excluding the settlement obligations of the defaulting participant, should be clear to all its participants and should be capable of being executed in a timely manner. - 11.4 An FMIA securities settlement facility should involve its participants and other stakeholders in the testing and review of the FMI'ssecurities settlement facility's default procedures, including any close out procedures.
+Such testing and review should be conducted at least annually orand following material changes to the rules and procedures to ensure that they are practical and effective. - 11.5 A securities settlement facility should demonstrate that its default management procedures take appropriate account of interests in relevant jurisdictions and, in particular, any implications for pricing, liquidity and stability in relevant financial markets.